 When storing food use a stainless steel container

-Get yourself a coffee cup that is reusable
+Get yourself a reusable coffee cup.

 Use beeswax wraps to keep your open food fresh.